surlykke/Go-Generics-with-constraints/README.md

 ```

 The idea would be:

-* The compiler (still) verifies the correctness of this code at the point of
-  definition.
+* Each case is guarded by a constraint.
+In the case block methods, fields
+  and operations defined by the guarding constraint may be used.
-* On instantiation apply the first switch case that matches (ie. `T` satisfies
+* On instantiation the compiler should apply the first switch case that matches
-  the constraint).
+  (ie. `T` satisfies the constraint).
 * If no case matches, the compiler issues a compile error, in this case
-  something like "`T` must implement one of `Ordered`, `Lessable`."
+  something like "`T` must fullfil one of constraints `Ordered`, `Lessable`."
 * A `default` entry is allowed, so that all types can be handled in one switch.

-I have not included type switch in this proposal.
 While this construct works nicely for the `Max` example, I'm not convinced
 that it's usefulness is broad enough to warrant its addition to Go.
 Also I'm not sure about the syntax.